purduesigbots/pros-docs/v5/okapi/api/control/async/async-linear-motion-profile-controller.rst

 getError
 ~~~~~~~~

 Returns the last error of the controller.
-Returns zero if there is no path currently
+Does not update when disabled.
+Returns zero if there is
-being followed.
+no path currently being followed.

 .. tabs ::
    .. tab :: Prototype